 The Oryx, or as South Africans call it, Gemsbok, is a majestic, large antelope with distinct black markings that sort of look like its wearing corpse makeup and might start head-banging spontaneously.
-Although it looks heavy metal, it actually behaves more like a soft Chopin composition.
-It’s a creature that doesn’t like violence, but will defend its herd fiercely.
+Although it looks heavy metal, it behaves more like a soft Chopin composition.
+It’s a creature that doesn’t like violence but will defend its herd fiercely.
 (Judging by those long horns)

-For me, an Oryx is a reminder that I have many arduous obstacles to overcome that might just be doable if I shake myself out of complacency.
-It is the silent strength of dragging myself out of bed each day and creating something, either digitally of with pencil on paper.
+For me, an Oryx is a reminder that I have many arduous obstacles to overcome that might be doable if I shake myself out of complacency.
+It is the silent strength of dragging myself out of bed each day and creating something, either digitally or with pencil on paper.
 It is the strength to hold the pieces together gracefully.

 9 represents the days Odin hung on the great tree of life: Yggdrasil.
 The way we hang ourselves spiritually and beat ourselves up for every mistake we’ve made, or every loss we suffered.

 From rock-bottom the only way is up, it cannot get worse.

 “I wish I could throw off the thoughts which poison my happiness,

 but I take a kind of pleasure in indulging them”